Sirmilik National Park

-Sirmilik National Park (/ˈsɜrməlɪk/; Inuktitut: "the place of glaciers") is a national park located in Qikiqtaaluk, Nunavut, Canada, established in 1999.
-Situated within the Arctic Cordillera, the park is composed of three areas: most of Bylot Island with the exception for a few areas that are Inuit-owned lands, Kangiqłuruluk, and Baffin Island's Borden Peninsula.
+Sirmilik National Park (/ˈsɜrməlɪk/; Inuktitut: "the place of glaciers") is a national park located in the Qikiqtaaluk Region, Nunavut, Canada, established in 1999.
+Situated within the Arctic Cordillera, the park is composed of three areas: most of Bylot Island with the exception of a few areas that are Inuit-owned lands, Kangiqłuruluk, and Baffin Island's Borden Peninsula.
 Much of the park is bordered by water.

 Geographically, it is representative of the Northern Eastern Arctic Lowlands Natural Region as well as parts of the Lancaster Sound Marine Region.

 Etymology

-In the Inuktitut (or Inuit language, traditionally spoken across the North American Arctic) Sirmilik means "place of glaciers," as it represents Bylot Island's plethora of glaciers and ice caps.
+In Inuktitut, the Inuit language of the area, traditionally spoken across the Eastern Arctic Sirmilik means "place of glaciers", as it represents Bylot Island's plethora of glaciers and ice caps.
 As Canadian Arctic Inuktitut-speakers referred to northern Baffin Island as Sirmilik, the name of the geographic region became the name of the national park.